-Winter Hiking, Ski Walking and Snowshoeing in Grayling MI – For snow lovers who aren’t interested in snowmobiling or skiing, the Grayling area has other options.
-Winter hiking, ski walking and snowshoeing are growing in popularity and are a perfect way to either relax, or to have an aerobic workout.
+For snow lovers who aren’t interested in snowmobiling or skiing, the Grayling area has other options.
+Winter hiking and snowshoeing are growing in popularity and are a perfect way to get out in nature in the winter.

 Most of the same trails that are open to the public during the non-snow months are also open when there is snow on the ground.
 And while snowshoes are certainly more useful when there is a lot of snow, lesser amounts of snow are easy to traipse through wearing hiking or winter boots.
 Snowshoes are available in a huge variety of sizes, shapes and colors; while the old fashioned wooden type are still sometimes used, the modern versions are smaller, lighter and more durable.